chapsan2001/ITMO.Labs/README.md

 **ATTENTION!** Python labs contain some unnoticed mistakes.
-I didn't have time to find and fix them, but I still got a lot of points for them, because the teacher didn't even ask me anything about the labs and gave me nearly maximum points, so now I have no desire to fix them :)
+I didn't have time to find and fix them, but I still got a lot of points for them, because the teacher didn't even ask me anything about the labs and gave me nearly maximum points, so now I have no desire to fix them, because I like Java more than Python :)

 As long as I'm studying at the university, new laboratory works will be uploaded.